arachne-threat-intel/thread/CONTRIBUTING.md

 * duplicate: If you find that an issue or pull request already exists for the same problem or request, tag it as a duplicate.
 * enhancement: Tag for issues related to performance improvements, code refactoring, or enhancing usability without introducing new features.
 * feature request: Tag for new feature requests to our software or services.
 Please provide clear details about the proposed feature.
 * good first issue: This tag identifies issues suitable for newcomers to the project.
-If you're new to our community, consider starting with these issues to get acquainted with contributing.
+If you are new to our community, consider starting with these issues to get acquainted with contributing.
 * help wanted: Tag for issues that require extra attention or assistance from the community.
-If you're looking for a way to contribute, check out these issues.
+If you are looking for a way to contribute, check out these issues.
 * invalid: If an issue doesn't seem valid or relevant, tag it as invalid.
 Provide a brief explanation of why the issue is considered invalid.
 * question: If you have questions or need further information about an issue or topic, tag it as a question.
 Feel free to ask and engage in discussions.
 * review: Issues or pull requests that are pending review.
-Use this tag when you've submitted your work, and it's awaiting feedback or approval from maintainers.
+Use this tag when you have submitted your work, and it is awaiting feedback or approval from maintainers.
 Alternatively feel free to add the tag at any time you would like a maintainer to look over the issue.
 * testing: Issues related to software testing, test cases, or compatibility checks.
 Use this tag when discussing testing procedures or reporting test-related problems.
 * ui/ux: Issues related to user interface (UI) and user experience (UX) design.
 Use this tag when discussing design improvements or reporting UI/UX issues.
 * wontfix: Tag for issues that will not be addressed or worked on.
-Use this tag when a proposed change or feature doesn't align with project goals or priorities.
+Use this tag when a proposed change or feature does not align with project goals or priorities.

-If you're unsure which tag to use, feel free to ask for guidance in the comments.
+If you are unsure which tag to use, feel free to ask for guidance in the comments.

 ## Bug Handling Process